-An important issue is that of forming the antimessages.
-The anti-messages can possibly be formed by the application itself, or they may consist of a copy of the (old) process state modified by the message (similar to copy-on-write [8]).
+An important issue is that of forming the "anti-messages".
+The anti-messages can possibly be formed by the application itself, or they may consist of a copy of the (old) process state modified by the message (similar to copy-on-write [9]).
+We have, as yet, not experimented with anti-messages.
+Therefore, practicality of this idea is open to debate.